mozuma/mozuma/docs/1-getting-started.md

 This guide runs through the inference of a PyTorch ResNet model pre-trained on imagenet.

-First, we need to create a dataset of images, for this we will be using the `OpenFileDataset`.
+First, we need to create a dataset of images, for this we will be using an `ImageDataset`.

 ```python
 from mlmodule.torch.datasets import LocalBinaryFilesDataset, ImageDataset